when do i register my kid for school in new brunswick

 • If your child will be four on September 1 of the year they are allowed to begin school, you can hold them back to the next fall.
 (This is sometimes called ‘red shirting’ your child.
 I don’t have personal experience with this, but my friend Jennifer wrote an interesting opinion piece a few years ago about her experience & we discussed this on the podcast a few years ago.)

-• You register ONLINE in October with the school district, then you’ll be contacted about completing the next steps (paperwork, school visit, etc.)
+• You register ONLINE in October with the school district, then you’ll be prompted to complete the next steps (paperwork, school visit, etc.)

 You can find these policies online.